Charles E W Bean, Diaries, AWM38 3DRL 606/8/1 - May - June 1915 - Part 7

 a beautiful shot ws put right over it.
 The observer

-wired - splendid shot - keep on at that -O.K.
+wired back - splendid shot - keep on at that - O.K.

-got onto it like lighting. o/course its just
+got onto it like lighting.
+Of course its just

 their job - this sort of country, not the navy's

 nor our guns.
-Our l was have done road work
+Our guns have done good work

 are better concealed but apparently do not